Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 When someone with a history of trauma has a loud voice, rationality may be completely avoided.
 Feelings spike, and the body prepares to defend itself.

-Behaviour Chain Analysis shows how the past affects the present, but it does not remove trauma.
+Behavior Chain Analysis shows how the past affects the present, but it does not remove trauma.

-Can Behaviour Chain Analysis Help in Relationships?
+Can Behavior Chain Analysis Help in Relationships?

 Mostly, relationship conflicts are not limited to surface issues.
 They are about what the issue represents internally, a deeper unmet need instead.